What is lymphoedema?

 What are the clinical features of lymphoedema?

 Initially the symptoms and signs of lymphoedema may be very slight and almost unnoticeable.
 If left untreated, the swelling may get bigger and eventually become permanent.
-Some or all of the following symptoms may be experienced.
+Some or all of the following symptoms may be experienced in diffuse lymphoedema.

 - Feeling of tightness and heaviness in a limb